acousticrobot/web-16/_pages/recipes/banana_loaf.md

 not the sides of the mixer.
 Adjust with 1 spoon of flour or water at a time until desired consistency is reached, you can use the relative weight of your bananas to predict which way you may have to adjust.

 Let rest for about 2 hours, shape and transfer to a large (8 1/2 x 4 1/2) loaf pan.
 Let rise again 1-2 hours.

+### Bake

-1 hour before baking preheat oven to 475.
+1 hour before baking preheat oven to 475F.

-### Baking

-But loaf pan in oven, with standard steam treatment, immediately lower temperature to 375, and bake for 15 minutes.
-Lower temperature to 350 and bake for an additional 25 minutes.
+After 5 minutes lower temperature to 375, and bake for 15 minutes.
+Lower temperature to 350 and bake for an additional 20-25 minutes.
 Final internal temperature should be 190.
 Aim for a light brown crust, tent with foil if the top starts to brown too early.